facebook/create-react-app/README.md

 **You’ll need to have Node >= 4 on your machine**.
 We recommend to use Node >= 6 and npm >= 3 for faster installation speed and better disk usage.
 You can use [nvm](https://github.com/creationix/nvm#usage) to easily switch Node versions between different projects.

 **This tool doesn’t assume a Node backend**.
 The Node installation is only required for the build tools that rely on it locally, such as Webpack and Babel.
-The output folder includes an `index.html`, a minified JavaScript bundle, and bundled images and styles, so you can host them anywhere you like.

 ### Creating an App